 If you’ve been an auto lover for a while now, you might have considered making your hobby a career.
-While a lot of people do this with various degrees of success, you can easily get the best of both worlds by keeping your current career and making auto trading a side-hustle.
+While a lot of people do this with various degrees of success, you can easily get the best of both worlds by keeping your current career and making auto trading a side-hustle and boost your savings account.
 You get to keep your hobby and can enjoy making a bit of extra cash on the side.

 Although how you go about with this is up to you, we’ve found a few alternatives you can enjoy with a brew and a smile; a side-hustle means, after all, a lot more money in the bank.

 The first and most traditional option is to offer your services at a dealership.
 It sounds an awful lot like a normal nine to five job, but it couldn’t be further from the truth; most car salespeople work like freelancers, set their own hours, and are often to be found in multiple car dealerships rather than one.